The Co-operative Pension Scheme (Pace)

 - information relating to your benefits, including your member identifying number (which is assigned to you by Pace), the date you joined or left Pace, your earnings, the category and value of contributions and benefits that you receive, your target retirement age, and any relevant matters impacting your benefits such as additional voluntary contributions, pension sharing orders (including information in divorce or dissolution certificates), tax protections or other adjustments;

-- records of communications with you (including any complaints); and
+- records of communications with you (including any complaints) or relating to you;

-Some of this information is collected directly from your employer.
+Some of this information is collected directly from third-parties, such as your employer, your previous pension schemes, government departments and publicly available records.

 Where applicable, we also collect information about your dependants or next of kin (for example, when you submit a nomination form, or where we collect marriage and birth certificates, for example at your retirement or when deciding how to distribute death benefits).
 You should therefore provide a copy of the information in this notice to those individuals.